01. Augmented Reality Technologies

 TECH NOTE 01: Augmented Reality Technologies

 We already have basic audiovisual augmented reality technologies.
 The phone is an early example.
 There are smart phone apps which add virtual overlays to show where your friends are or where to find food.
 More immersive technologies are on the way.
-Implanted augmentive technologies like neural implants offer the most potential
+Implanted augmentive technologies like neural implants offer the most potential (see tech notes 05 and 06), but non-implant devices will be common first.

 For augmenting vision, bionic contacts like Mike's could potentially change their user's vision into anything their eyes could see, and visually alter their environment at will.
 If they supply enough light, they might even work in the dark.